evcc-io/evcc/README.md

       Charge Power = PV Meter Power - Residual Power

+  The *pv meter* is expected to deliver negative values for export and should not return positive values.

-  The *Residual Power* is a configurable assumption how much power remaining facilities beside the charger use.
+  *Residual Power* is a configurable assumption how much power remaining facilities beside the charger use.

 - **Grid meter**: Configuring a *grid meter* is the preferred option.
 The *grid meter* is expected to be a two-way meter (import+export) and return the current amount of grid export as negative value measured in Watt (W).
 The charger is then allowed to consume: